d4gh0s7/postgres_dump/README.md

 # This feature is still experimental, though currently stable.
 postgresql_provision_temporary_user: Yes

-# Set to No to skip the service postgresql state task
+# Set to No to skip the service postgresql state task;
+# The task will be executed in any case when postgresql_provision_temporary_user is flagged to Yes
 postgresql_check_service_state: Yes

 # The options passed to the pg_dumpall command